Ankit76200/banking-management-system-/README.md

 # banking-management-system-
-It is a bank service management system where we manage the user account ,crate new account,register new user,credit money ,debit money ,transfer the amoyunt from one account to another account, delete account etc.
+It is a bank service management system where we manage the user account ,create new account,register new user,credit money ,debit money ,transfer the amount from one account to another account, delete account etc.